 What is familial Alzheimer’s disease?

-Familial Alzheimer's disease (FAD) is a rare, genetic form of Alzheimer’s disease caused by inheriting specific mutations in one of three genes: PSEN1, PSEN2, or APP.
+Familial Alzheimer's disease (FAD) is a rare, genetic form of Alzheimer's disease, distinct from the kind we see in older adults.
+FAD is caused by inheriting specific mutations in one of three genes: PSEN1, PSEN2, or APP.

-People with these mutations typically show symptoms of Alzheimer’s disease before age 65, often between 30 and 50 years old.
-This is why many people refer to FAD as early onset familial Alzheimer’s disease or young onset familial Alzheimer’s disease.
+People who inherit these mutations typically show symptoms of Alzheimer's disease before age 65, often between 30 and 50 years of age.
+Because symptoms begin before age 65, FAD is also known as early-onset familial Alzheimer's disease, or young onset familial Alzheimer's disease.

 Familial Alzheimer’s disease goes by many different names.